What are the defining characteristics of triple-negative breast cancer?

 The standard protocol to treat early-stage triple-negative breast cancer confined to the breast and the axillary lymph nodes is chemotherapy and surgery.
 Often chemotherapy is administered before the surgery.
 At present there are no further treatment options for early-stage triple-negative breast cancer beyond close follow-up care with regular physical exams and mammograms.

 For advanced triple-negative breast cancer, the current standard approach is to treat with various chemotherapy regimens.
 The most recent breakthrough in the treatment of such tumors is the success story of PARP inhibitors.
 Poly (ADP-ribose) polymerase (PARP) is an enzyme that is required for cells to repair the DNA damage induced by any form of injury (including radiation, UV rays, and chemotherapy).
 Unfortunately, the cancer cells also use this enzyme to correct the damage induced by chemotherapy, making that treatment less effective.
-Now researchers have shown that by including with chemotherapy a drug that inhibits the PARP enzyme, they can cause more damage to triple-negative breast cancers than when chemotherapy is delivered alone.

 Several clinical trials are currently ongoing at various centers, using different PARP inhibitors with different chemotherapy in triple-negative and genetically inherited breast cancers.
 At The Ohio State University, we have a clinical trial in which a PARP inhibitor is used along with Paraplatin® (carboplatin) chemotherapy in women with advanced breast cancers.